AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 <div style="float: right; width: 350px;"><img src="{{ site.url }}{{ site.baseurl }}/assets/images/ref-slice-copy.png"/></div>

 Note: This diagram does not show the capacity of the slices.
-They both have a capacity the same as the length (4).
+Both slices have a capacity the same as the length (4).

-## Not Arrays
+## Arrays *

 ```go
 	a := [4]int{1, 2, 3, 4}